 Malcolm! currently has two core components: Malcolm!
 FAQ and Malcolm!
 Workflow.

 Malcolm!
 FAQ is all about answering your user's questions and/or providing information (eg a how-to or a policy).

 Malcolm!
-Workflow is all about taking your customers through routine tasks or procedures.
+Workflow is all about taking your users through tasks or procedures.

-Before we created Malcolm! we spent a lot of time building online systems that helped companies digitise their customer support or customer service.
-What we found was that most customer support or service comes down to
+Before we created Malcolm! we spent a lot of time building online systems that helped companies digitise what they do.

 Lets say you sell and service industrial heating systems.
 A potential customer might want to know if you service a particular type of boiler that they have in their office.

-You can let that potential customer find the answer to that question themselves via Malcolm!
-FAQ.
+You can let that potential customer find the answer to that question themselves via Malcolm!.
 You'd create a question along the lines of "Which types of boiler do you service?" and in your answer you'd include all the makes and models that you work with.

 Your potential customer would come to your website, and be able to find the answer themselves using Malcolm!

 Next, having learnt you do indeed service the boiler they have in their office they might want to book a service appointment.

 To do this you are likely to need to know a few details - for example their name, their company name, where their office is and perhaps a few other detals like their phone number and email, when they are available for a service visit, any issues they are having with the boiler and when it was last serviced.

-You can create a form that asks all those questions in Malcolm!
-Workflow and add that form as a "Book a service" link onto your website.
+You can create a form that asks all those questions in Malcolm! and add that form as a "Book a service" link onto your website.
 When a customer fills that form in Malcolm! can email you all the details.
 Malcolm! can also do lots of other clever things like pass that request into other systems that you might use.